final-form/react-final-form-html5-validation/README.md

 ## Internationalization

-If internationalization is important to your project, you should probably create a component that wraps this component.
-Pulls the localized messages from the context, and renders:
+If internationalization is important to your project, you should probably create a component that wraps this component, pulls the localized messages from the context, and renders:

 ```jsx
 <Field {...props} {...messages} />